Learn about the definition of rhetoric and when it might come into our daily lives

-Well, there’s an art known as ‘rhetoric.’
-Rhetoric is the art of phrasing and presenting your speaking or writing so it can be as convincing as possible.
-Some elements of rhetoric might involve how you build, construct or convey what you’re trying to say, while others might focus more on the words you use and the tricks you can employ to make it more likely that people will agree with you.
+The study of **rhetoric** aims to help us in all of these situations.
+Some elements of rhetoric might involve how you construct the logic behind what you are saying, while others might focus more on the stylistic devices you can employ to make it more likely that people will agree with you.

 When do we use Rhetoric?

 It’s easy to restrict rhetoric to the pompous politicians who ponce and prance for power.
 However, the practical utility of rhetoric can occur simply when we’re doing our jobs, interacting with our friends and living our lives.
 Have you ever had an argument with your spouse about where to go on dinner or on vacation?
 Have you ever applied for a promotion at work?
 Have you ever tried to weasel your way out of trouble when you’ve done something wrong?